lucifer443/EfficientDet-Pytorch/README.md

 ## Update log

+- [2020-04-20] fix some bug in bifpn and use separate BN in head
 - [2020-04-17] add efficientdet-d0 training config
 - [2020-04-16] add efficientnet.py and retina_sepconv_head.py
 - [2020-04-06] create this repository.